CamoRageaholic1/Password-Generator/README.md

 Answer the prompt
 Copy New password

-If this doesnt run on your machine for some reason you can write click and set the default appliction to the python launcher This will open up a new terminal running the code.
+** If this doesnt run on your machine for some reason you can write click and set the default appliction to the python launcher This will open up a new terminal running the code. **

 ## Password_Generator ##
-import string
+import string<br>
 import random

 def generate_password(length):